All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Improbable Weapon User: Kirisame, a massive curved blade that he can attach to his dorsal fin.

-- Jerkass: While he's just as much of a Fantastic Racist as Arlong, Jones does seem to genuinely believe in the Fish-man cause, contrasting Arlong's passing rhetoric of money first and race second.
+- Jerkass: While he's just as much of a Fantastic Racist as Arlong, Jones does seem to genuinely believe in the Fish-man cause, contrasting Arlong's passing rhetoric of money first and race second, and having had no experience with the outside world.
 He's still a massive asshole with no regard for humanity and little for his own kind, though.
 He barely even cares about his crew.
 This is later averted however as his cause has no reason to it.
 While Arlong was already a bigot against humans, the death of Fisher Tiger drove him to his actions, and was also why he was against hurting his own kind.
 Hody however was simply told to hate humans and he just grew up on this philosophy with none of the experience.
 Hence why he's so willing to kill his own men and throw himself into reckless actions with disregard for his own life.

 - Kick the Dog: Remember how peeved Arlong got when Luffy used one of his crew members as a shield?
 Hody has no such particular reservations.